eunaehan/eunaehan.github.io/_pages/counseling.md

 **Spring 2021** — *RCE:7455 Internship in Supervision*
 **The University of Iowa, Iowa City, IA**

-Completed 310 hours of supervision internship.
 Provided individual supervision to master's students enrolled in RCE:6352 *Internship in Clinical Mental Health Counseling* and facilitated weekly group supervision meetings.

 ---